 - Providing the tissue conditioning as well as appropriate neuromuscular education and patterning to help prevent future recurrences of pain.

-In situations where the sciatica is chronic and the individual has been without exercise and movement for extended periods of time, back muscles and spinal structures can become de-conditioned and less able to support the back during normal activities of daily living or physical activity.
+In situations where sciatica is a chronic condition and the individual has gone a significant period without carrying out any exercise and limited movement their back muscles and spinal structures may have become de-conditioned and less able to support their back during even normal and simple activities of daily living, let alone physical activity.
 Any de-conditioning and weakening of muscles around the spine can potentially lead to further back injury and strain, causing additional pain.
-This is also true of any reactive tightening as a result of inactivity giving further reasons why individually specific exercises for sciatica are so important in the rehabilitation of sciatic pain.
-Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
-This information is provided as an educational service and is not intended to serve as medical advice.
-Anyone seeking specific orthopaedic advice or assistance on Exercises For Sciatica should consult his or her orthopaedic surgeon, general practitioner or physiotherapist.
+This is also true of any reactive tightening because of inactivity, giving further reason why individually specific exercises for sciatica are so important in the rehabilitation of sciatic pain.
+In these situations, it would be quite easy despite best intentions, to aggravate someone with a generic one size fits all approach.